 Child Custody in Texas

+Child custody lawyers in Texas can help you navigate the laws unique to the state.
 Child custody is one of the most contentious areas of family law.
 Most parents want custody and possession of, and access to, their children and are willing to do just about anything to get it.
 One of the experienced child custody lawyers in Texas from Orsinger, Nelson, Downing & Anderson can help get the results you need in court by skillfully addressing all areas of concern.

 - Best Interest of the Child